Rhoslyn Coles

 Email: rhoslyn.coles"aloop"math.tu-chemnitz.de

-Geometry, differential geometry, geometric knot theory, mathematical visualization
+Geometry, differential geometry, geometric knot theory, numerical optimization, mathematical visualization

 Can Solvents Tie Knots?
 Helical Folds of Biopolymers in Liquid Environments